-The DA14583 is optimized for deeply embedded applications such as health monitoring, sports measuring, human interaction devices etc. Customers are able to develop and test their own applications.
-Upon completion of the development, the application code can be programmed into the Flash memory.
+The DA14581 is optimized for deeply embedded applications such as health monitoring, sports measuring, human interaction devices etc. Customers are able to develop and test their own applications.
+Upon completion of the development, the application code can be programmed into the OTP.
 In general, the system has three functional modes of operation: